 By Dawn Reiss

-Filing for bankruptcy is usually person’s worst nightmare, but when it comes to protecting your assets (including the value of your life insurance policy), information is key.
+Filing for bankruptcy is usually person’s worst nightmare, but when it comes to protecting your assets (including the value of your), information is key.

 A life insurance policy is considered valuable property, which means creditors may attempt to “acquire an interest in the policy’s values,” but all states and the federal government have “enacted legislation providing protections for life insurance against the claims of creditors,” says Glenn E. Stevick, Jr., a professor with The American College.

 Here’s some basics you should know when it comes to bankruptcy and how it affects your life insurance policy.

 There are two types of bankruptcy for individuals: Chapter 7 and Chapter 13.

 Chapter 13 is where you can hold on to your assets and aren’t at risk for losing property, but you must repay some of the debt over a three to five year period.
 If your cash value for life insurance is worth more than the exemption in your state, then consider filing Chapter 13 to protect your assets, Cho recommends.

 If you pass a means test and can file a Chapter 7, you must liquidate your possessions and assets, which typically takes four months.
 It also means your life insurance policy could be affected.